mcfanda/gzlm_effectsizes_sims/README.md

 To obtain simulation results above, for each model a set of linear parameters corresponding to a given $R^2$ in the population are stored in the file `b_for_r2.RData` and `b_for_eta2.RData`.
 To rebuild these files from scratches, run `find_b.R` (it may be quite time-consuming).

+# Estimation methods

+All calculations are done with functions contained in the file `functions.R`.
+All checks can be done there.
+In the folders there's a soft link to the root folder `function.R` file.
+In operative systems that do not support soft-links, please copy the `function.R` file from the root to each model type folder.

 # Poisson folder

 Poisson models are not simulated in the paper.
 The folder contains simulations for the accuracy of the indices, used to test the formulation beyond the paper material.